Confused... use our Print Jargon Buster

-Print artwork can be tricky sometimes it's nice to speak to someone in plain English.
+Print artwork can be tricky sometimes it’s easy to get confused.
+We know its nice to speak to someone in plain English.
 We hope that this makes all those technical terms that bit simpler!
 If you are still struggling with artwork or would much rather speak to a person about all of this then give us a quick call or a message.

 Most common paper size used for general printing, stationery and publications.

 A transparent plastic sheet placed over printed originals that are commonly used to protect books.

 Finished layout or typesetting, drawings or photographs, made up in a form which is ready for the printer to print from.

 Printing that extends to the edge of a sheet or page after trimming.

 A paper size used for envelopes, designed to take ‘A’ sized paper.